marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   optimization.
 This also affects any such calls implicitly generated by the compiler.

-  This option has the same effect as :option:`-fsanitize`:samp:`=unreachable -fsanitize-trap=unreachable`, but does not affect the values of those options.
-If :option:`-fsanitize`:samp:`=unreachable` is enabled, that option takes priority over this one.
+  This option has the same effect as :option:`-fsanitize=unreachable -fsanitize-trap=unreachable`, but does not affect the values of those options.
+If :option:`-fsanitize=unreachable` is enabled, that option takes priority over this one.

   This option is enabled by default at :option:`-O0` and :option:`-Og`.